timothyjward/osgi.enroute.site/_tutorial/030-tutorial_microservice.md

 </div>
 </div>

-Finally create the directory `rest-service/src/main/resources/static/main/img` into which save the following icon with the name `enroute-logo-64.png`
+and create the directory `rest-service/src/main/resources/static/main/img` into which save the following icon with the name `enroute-logo-64.png`

 ![enRoute logo](img/enroute-logo-64.png)